John Vaizey, Baron Vaizey: Politics and government

 In additional to his academic career, Vaizey was active in politics and government.
 He was an executive of the Fabian Society, a socialist organisation with links to the Labour Party from 1959 to 1966.
 From 1962 to 1966, he was a member of the National Advisory Council on the Training and Supply of Teachers which reported to the Minister of Education.
 He sat on the Public Schools Commission from 1966 to 1968: its aim was to "advise on the best way of integrating the public schools with the state system of education" (broadly including all independent schools and later also direct grant grammar schools.
 From 1970 to 1972, he was a member of the Inner London Education Authority.

 Internationally, he was a member of the UNESCO National Commission from 1965 to 1972 and from 1978 until his death.
 He was also a member of the Spanish Commission on Education from 1968 to 1972: in recognition of his work, he was awarded the Order of El Sabio by Spain in 1969.

 In the 1976 Prime Minister's Resignation Honours (Labour's Harold Wilson), he was awarded a life peerage, and on 23 June, he was created Baron Vaizey, of Greenwich, in Greater London.
 He made his maiden speech on 20 July 1976 during the debate on the Race Relations Bill.
 He originally took the Labour whip, having been a socialist since his early youth.
 However, he become more and more disillusioned with the party under James Callaghan, and in 1978 he left the party and joined the Conservatives in advance of the general election the following year.
 On 20 June 1984, he made his final speech in the House of Lords, fittingly, during a debate on Adult and Further Education.

 Personal life

-In 1961, he married the author Marina Stansky, daughter of the lawyer Lyman Stansky from New York City.
+In 1961, he married the author Marina Stansky, daughter of Lyman Stansky, a lawyer from New York City.
 One of their children is the Conservative Party politician Edward Vaizey, who himself was made a life peer.

 Vaizey was very religious, being a devout high Anglican although he also described himself as a Puritan.

 Lord Vaizey died on 19 July 1984 in St Thomas' Hospital, London, following heart surgery.
 He was 54 years old.